Lab 4: Linked and Loaded

 • If the code erroneously returned the address of a stack-allocated array, what might happen when the caller try to access the memory at that address?

 Writing outside the bounds of a stack-allocated array can be a devastating error.
-The array is located in stack memory nearby to the saved values for key registers such as fp/s0 and ra.
+The array is located in stack memory near the saved values for critical registers such as fp/s0 and ra.
 Writing past the array can overwrite these precious saved values which then causes execution to "teleport" to a completely nonsensical place.
 Even writing a single extra byte is too far when the array immediately abuts a critical saved value.
 Ouch!
-Stack corruption can be an utterly mystifying experience the first time you encounter it.
-Knowing how the stack housekeeping is managed should give you helpful insights into recognizing the problem and debugging it.
+The effect of stack corruption can be a baffling phenonmenon the first time you encounter it.
+Knowing how the stack housekeeping is managed provides helpful insights for recognizing the situation and debugging it.

 Solving a stack mystery